rabbitmq/rabbitmq-website/tutorials/tutorial-one-dotnet-stream.md

 Next we create a Producer.

-To send, we must declare a stream-queue for us to send to; then we can publish a message to the stream-queue:
+To send, we must declare a stream for us to send to; then we can publish a message to the stream:

 ```csharp
 using System.Text;